The Pagemaster: Production

 The animation in the film was produced by Turner Feature Animation, headed by David Kirschner and supervising animator Bruce W. Smith and recently spun off from Hanna-Barbera.
-The crew included animators who were veterans of productions such as An American Tail (1986) (also produced by David Kirschner and composed by James Horner), The Land Before Time (1988).
+The crew included animators who were veterans of productions such as An American Tail (1986) (also co-wrote and produced by David Kirschner and composed by James Horner), The Land Before Time (1988).
 This was one of the first films to feature live-action, traditional animation, and CGI animation all together.
 One scene involving a computer-generated dragon made from paint was used, a challenge for the filmmakers.
 All of the fictional works featured in the film were created and first published before January 1, 1923, making them a part of the public domain in most countries.
-The theme songs to the movie are "Dream Away", sung by Babyface and Lisa Stansfield, and "Whatever You Imagine", sung by Wendy Moten.
+The theme songs in the film are "Dream Away", sung by Babyface and Lisa Stansfield, and "Whatever You Imagine", sung by Wendy Moten.

 According to the film's animation crew, the film went overbudget during animation production due to mismanagement and changes to the narrative.
 Joe Johnston went on to express his dissatisfaction over the production, claiming that the film was re-edited without his consent.
 He has since crossed The Pagemaster off his résumé.

 This was also the third film in which Leonard Nimoy and Frank Welker co-starred; the first two were Star Trek III: The Search for Spock and The Transformers: The Movie.
 The two later co-starred again, 17 years later, in Transformers: Dark of the Moon.
 Nimoy, along with David Kirschner, were also involved in Hanna-Barbera's 1993 feature-length animated television film adaptation of Ray Bradbury's 1972 fantasy novel, The Halloween Tree, in which Nimoy was the voice of Carapace Clavicle Moundshroud.

+The Pagemaster was 20th Century Fox's last animated feature film to use the traditional hand-painted cel method of animation.
+20th Century Fox's next animated film, Anastasia, produced by its own in-house animation division, would use a digital method of coloring and combining scanned drawings similar to Disney's CAPS software, which would eliminate the need for cels, the multiplane camera, and many of the optical effects used for the last time in The Pagemaster.